caprica/vlcj/README.md

 19/07/2012 New pre-release snapshot version 2.2.0:

 * new native log integration (libvlc 2.1.x);
-* native media discoverer integration - it is now possible to get a list of audio and video capture devices;
+* native media discoverer integration - it is now possible to get a list of audio and video (on Linux) capture devices;
 * media meta data now provides media length (if available);
 * make it easier to enable hardware decoding in the media player component framework;
 * minor bug fixes and memory leak fixes.